Atlas07/weather-app/README.md

 -   Ability to access current weather data for any location including over 200,000 cities
 -   5 day forecast is available at any location or city

--   Gets weather data from [openweather API](https://openweathermap.org/api)
+## Technologies and libraries

+-   React/Redux
+-   NodeJS
--   Uses React/Redux, NodeJs on backend, MongoDb as database
+-   MongoDb
+-   Semantic UI, Semantic UI React
+-   Webpack
--   Uses localStorage for keeping list of requested cities
+-   localStorage for keeping list of requested cities
--   Implements authorization via JSON web token (JWT)
+-   JSON web token (JWT) for authorization
+-   Gets weather data from [openweathermap API](https://openweathermap.org/api)

-## Installing
+## Getting Started

 1. Clone this repository.
 To install dependencies: